What Phase Is Your Skin In? | Your Age Does Not Determine Your Phase. Your Skin Does.

-Choose the answer that feels most true right now.
+Choose the answer that best describes your skin right now.

 1. How does your skin feel most days?